IEA: Inner Ensemble Average within a convolutional neural network: Experiments and Analysis

 The CIFAR-10 dataset consists of 60000 color images of size 32x32 and contains 10 classes.
 There are 50000 training images and 10000 test images.
-A well-known object detection models like VGG16 \cite{vgg16}, residual network with 18 layers (ResNet18) and 101 layers (RestNet101) \cite{resnet}, Mobilenet \cite{DBLP:journals/corr/HowardZCKWWAA17} and Densely Connected Convolutional Networks with 121 layers (DenseNet) \cite{DBLP:journals/corr/HuangLW16a} were trained on the CIFAR-10 dataset.
-In these models the CNLs were replaced by an IEA CNLs layers.
-The training was done using a non-augmented training samples.
+Well-known object detection models including VGG16 \citep{vgg16}, residual network with 18 layers (ResNet18) and 101 layers (RestNet101) \citep{resnet}, Mobilenet \citep{DBLP:journals/corr/HowardZCKWWAA17}, Densely Connected Convolutional Networks with 121 layers (DenseNet) \citep{Huang2017DenselyCC}, Wide ResNet \citep{BMVC2016_87}, and ResNext \citep{xie2017aggregated} were trained on the CIFAR-10 dataset.
+Note that Wide ResNet and ResNext are trained on the CIFAR-10 dataset that is augmented using image translation and mirroring.
+In these models, the convolutional layers were replaced by IEA layers.
+The training was done using non-augmented training samples.
 The training configuration is the same as the configurations mentioned in section \ref{mnistsubsection}.
+The training and validation curves can be found in the supplementary materials.

-Table \ref{CIFAR10-table} shows an overall improvement in classification mean error rates on CIFAR-10 dataset.
-VGG16 had a 0.64\% mean error rate improvement by using IEA of CNLs.
-ResNet18 and ResNet101 were improved by 1.0\%, 0.52\% mean error rates respectively by using IEA compared to CNL.
-A significant improvement is seen in MobileNet by 3.09\% error rate when using IEA, though IEA leads to an increase in total model run-time, which goes against the main purpose of MobileNet.
-DenseNet shows an improvement of 0.13\% by using IEA of CNLs.
-To test the effect of models ensemble, table \ref{CIFAR10-table-Ensemble} shows an ensemble of previously mentioned models.
-We average an ensemble of three models using IEA of CNLs and another three models using CNLs only.
-The ensemble of IEA of CNLs models show a better performance than the CNL only models.
+Table \ref{CIFAR10-table} shows an overall improvement in classification mean error rates on the CIFAR-10 dataset.
+VGG16 had a 0.64\% mean error rate improvement by using IEA of convolutional layers.
+ResNet18 and ResNet101 were improved by 1.0\%, 0.52\% mean error rates respectively by using IEA compared to convolutional layer.
+A significant improvement is seen in MobileNet by 3.09\% error rate when using IEA.
+DenseNet shows an improvement of 0.13\% by using IEA of convolutional layers.
+Wide ResNet and ResNext also improves.
+To test the effect of models ensemble, Table \ref{CIFAR10-table-Ensemble} shows an ensemble of previously mentioned models.
+We average an ensemble of three models using IEA of convolutional layers and another three models using convolutional layers only.
+The ensemble of IEA of convolutional layers models shows a better performance than the convolutional-layer-only models.